ORNL-CEES/DataTransferKit/README.rst

     * Basic geometric objects

     * Classic DTK.
-The classic adapters provide DTK services using the version 1.0 (now deprecated) API using the new 2.0 implementation.
+The classic adapters provide DTK services using the (now deprecated) version 1.0 API using the new 2.0 implementation.
+See the notes below for more details.

     Outside of the DTK source code, other applications have implementations of the DTK client interfaces in their code base